PL/I: Storage type sharing

 It relies on pointers being the same length as FIXED BINARY(31) integers and aligned on the same boundaries.

 With the prevalence of C and its free and easy attitude to pointer arithmetic, recent IBM PL/I compilers allow pointers to be used with the addition and subtraction operators to giving the simplest syntax (but compiler options can disallow these practices where safety and machine independence are paramount).

 ON-units and exception handling

 When PL/I was designed, programs only ran in batch mode, with no possible intervention from the programmer at a terminal.
 An exceptional condition such as division by zero would abort the program yielding only a hexadecimal core dump.
-PL/I exception handling, via ON-units, allowed the program to stay in control in the face of hardware or operating system exceptions and to recover debugging information before closing down more gracefully.
+PL/I exception handling, via -units, allowed the program to stay in control in the face of hardware or operating system exceptions and to recover debugging information before closing down more gracefully.
 As a program became properly debugged, most of the exception handling could be removed or disabled: this level of control became less important when conversational execution became commonplace.